Heatmap

 ../_images/visualization_heatmap_5_1.png

-By default, larger values are represented with wight and smaller values with the corresponding color:
+By default, larger values are represented with white and smaller values with the corresponding color:

 [3]: